taosut/Stream-App/README.md

 12. Now, last thing to refactor is the onClick navigation in the Modal component.

     ```jsx
-    // history module no longer needed.
+    // history module no longer need
     // import history from '../history';

     <div onClick={props.onDismiss} className="ui dimmer modals visible active">